paver/paver/docs/source/pavement.rst

 name for the function object.

 For example, the Sphinx support includes a task function called "html".
-That task's long name is "paver.sphinx.html".
+That task's long name is "paver.doctools.html".

-If you ```import paver.sphinx``` in your pavement.py, you'll be able to use either name to refer to that task.
+If you ```import paver.doctools``` in your pavement.py, you'll be able to use either name to refer to that task.

 Tasks that you define in your pavement are always available by their